-We have met with all IMVP's European sponsors over the last year, with particular emphasis on Fiat Auto, Ford of Europe and Renault.
+IMVP sponsors - We have met with all IMVP's European sponsors over the last year, with plus other OEMs particular emphasis on Fiat Auto, Ford of Europe and Renault, Volvo.
 In addition, we have approached other European OEMs and hope to meet with them in forthcoming months.